The solution to a lifetime of statins could lie in a diet based on vegetables, whole grains, beans and fruit.

 The medical community recommends statins as a front-line (first-choice) treatment for high cholesterol levels that may also cut your chances of having a heart attack.
 Yet studies show that other cholesterol-lowering strategies, including dietary changes, reduce the risk of a cardiovascular event just as well as statins.

-An additional benefit of eating better is that the practice doesn’t have the side effects statins do, which include an increased risk of developing diabetes and, in many people, muscle weakness and pain.
-Plus, a more wholesome diet will reap you other health benefits to boot.
+An additional benefit of eating better is avoiding the side effects of statins, which include an increased risk of developing diabetes and, in many people, muscle weakness and pain.

 Statin Side-Effect Worries Prompt Change

 Detroit resident Phil Hogan says that concerns about potential side effects of statins prompted him to try a whole-foods, plant-based diet without meat or dairy.

 “I was told I’d have to take them for the rest of my life,” says Hogan, who was given statins after a heart attack in 2013 that occurred within yards of a hospital after a charity cycling event.
 Soon after his heart attack, he also tore a rotator cuff.
 As his body healed, he found a Detroit-based holistic cardiologist, Joel Kahn, MD, to help him shift to a plant-based diet free of meat, dairy and eggs.

 “The blood tests kept getting better and better,” he says.
 His LDL, aka “bad cholesterol,” registered at 109 at his last routine blood test (100-129 is considered “near optimal” by the National Heart, Lung, and Blood Institute).
 The 65-year-old stopped taking statins after 18 months on them, and remains committed to a whole-foods, plant-based diet and regular exercise.